By Yosef Bergovoy

-However, after what happened today we can’t afford to have another young life taken from our midst.
+Op-Ed: After such an unimaginable and painful loss that happened today, we can’t afford to have another young life taken from our midst.
+Full Story

 I don’t live in CH.
 When I come there and go for a walk with my grandson sleeping in the stroller it is almost impossible to cross on green because the cars making turns from President into Kingston drive without stopping for the pedestrians.
 Please if you read my comment try to anticipate and let the pedestrians cross first.
 And if you are the pedestrian please cross the street as fast as possible to let cars make turns.
 We should take care of each other: drivers and pedestrians.